opensafely/documentation/docs/study-def.md

 The `patients.age_as_of()` function returns the age of each patient as of the date provided (in this case the `index_date`).

 All other variables are defined similarly.
-To see the full list of currently available extractor functions, see [Study definition variables reference](study-def-variables.md).
+To see the full list of currently available extractor functions, see [Study Definition variables reference](study-def-variables.md).

 ## Defining and extracting variables